Welcome to Biological Sciences

 As an undergraduate, advising is your gateway to the School of Biological Sciences.
 Here you have a dedicated team to help you navigate your education.

-You’re always welcome during advising hours M-F 8:30 am to 4:00 pm (closed 12-1 pm for lunch).
+The Advising office is open M-F 8:30 am to 4:30 pm (closed 12-1 pm for lunch).
 The advising office is located on the second floor of the James Talmage Building on Presidents Circle, north of the South Biology Building

 Appointments are booked on-line